mabrek/mabrek.github.io/_posts/2016-01-16-kaggle-forecasting.md

 title:  "My Top 10% Solution for Kaggle Rossman Store Sales Forecasting Competition"
 ---

-_It's the first time I participated in machine learning competition and my result turned out to be quite good: [66th from 3303](https://www.kaggle.com/mabrek/results).
+_This is the first time I have participated in a machine learning competition and my result turned out to be quite good: [66th out of 3303](https://www.kaggle.com/mabrek/results).
 I used R and an average of two models: glmnet and xgboost with a lot of feature engineering_

 The goal of the [competition](https://www.kaggle.com/c/rossmann-store-sales) was to predict 6 weeks of daily `Sales` in 1115 stores located in different parts of Germany based on 2.5 years of historical daily sales.

 The first thing I tried after importing data was to convert it into multivariate regular time series and run [SVD]({{ site.url }}/blog/multivariate-svd-pca/).
-It showed that the majority of stores don't have upwards or downwards trends, seasonal variation is present but mostly as Christmas effect, Sunday is non-working day, and there is a strange cycle with 2 weeks length, which was an effect of running `Promo` action every other week.
-There were group of stores that don't close on Sunday in summer, some stores had strong yearly pattern, some stores had sales continuously growing (or decreasing) in time, group of stores that had last half year of 2014 data missing.
-I selected several stores as examples from different groups to check various ideas on them first.
+The result highlighted several interesting details:

+  * the majority of stores didn't have upward or downward trends
+  * seasonal variation was present but mostly as a Christmas effect
+  * Sunday was a non-working day in a  majority of stores
+  * there was a strange 2 week cycle which was an effect of running `Promo` actions every other week
+  * there were group of stores that didn't close on Sunday in summer
+  * some stores had strong yearly pattern
+  * some stores showed continuous sales increases and other decreases over time
+  * several stores were missing data from the second  half of 2014

+I sampled several stores from different groups to check various ideas on them first.

-In the beginning my idea was to check how good single interpretable model can be.
-There were two simple benchmark models ([median](https://www.kaggle.com/shearerp/rossmann-store-sales/interactive-sales-visualization), [geometric mean](https://www.kaggle.com/shearerp/rossmann-store-sales/store-dayofweek-promo-0-13952)) on forum which I used as a starting point.
+In the beginning my idea was to check how good a single interpretable model could be.
+There were two simple benchmark models ([median](https://www.kaggle.com/shearerp/rossmann-store-sales/interactive-sales-visualization) and [geometric mean](https://www.kaggle.com/shearerp/rossmann-store-sales/store-dayofweek-promo-0-13952)) on the competition forum which I used as a starting point.

 To validate model quality I implemented time-based cross-validation as described in [Forecasting: principles and practice](https://www.otexts.org/fpp/2/5)